Customer support: Definition, importance & 10 key strategies

-Customer support is the linchpin of any successful business.
+Customer support is the team of people who help customers with a company's products or services.
 Learn what it is, why it's important — and how the pros do it.

 Customer support is having a moment.
 In a highly competitive, digital-first world, providing your customers with responsive, relevant support is more important than ever.

 Whether it’s over email, messaging, social media or the phone, being where your customers are — and helping them solve their problems — should be a first-rate priority for any business.

 Here’s what you need to know to get started: